Everything you need to know about Hugo Hammond, the first disabled Love Island star

 Hugo Hammond from Hampshire was born with club foot.

-He has been named as one of the contestants taking part in the new series of Love Island which starts on
+He has been named as one of the contestants taking part in the new series of Love Island which starts today on ITV 2.

 It is yet another season of the reality show to feature representation from Hampshire, following Portsmouth’s own Demi Jones who came third in Love Island 2020.